LydellManganti/infra-provisioner/README.md

 # Tools Used
 The below tools are used for this project
 - Ansible - Used to orchestrate resource deployment.
+Easy to understand using yaml file.
+Does not require agent to be deployed.
 - Python - Used to create Ansible custom module, eg. `cloudformation_validate` that is not available out of the box.
+Allow usage of virtualenv to isolate an environment.
 - make - Used to simplify Ansible tasks into single command.
 - Cloudformation - Used to create resources in aws.
 This allow drift detection and dependency of resources.